 Why white men?
 There are several reasons.
 1) It seems like almost no one else is.
 2) We white men are the prime reason women are harassed and sexually abused—which suggests we have a lot of unprocessed trauma.
 3) We hold higher social rank than many women and men of color, which means we’re also prone to being unconscious about the needs and feelings of others, for that often goes along with high rank.
 4) We have taken a pretty good hit, in a variety of ways, since #Metoo exploded in Oct 2017. (yes, well-deserved and for every good reason!). and 5) Most importantly, we middle aged white men make up the majority all suicides in the USA, according to the AFSP (70% in 2017).
 It is even worse in the UK where suicide is the #1 cause of death for white men.

 Though I have only had one fleeting moment, when I was ill and living in Nairobi, Kenya, when I briefly considered it, I have been touched deeply by suicide.
 When I was in the seminary, one of priests on the faculty at the University of Notre Dame—a middle aged white man— took his own life.
 Also, a gifted and gregarious seminarian took his own life—which shook us all to the core.
-And one of our neighbors, a friend of our son’s, took his own life just two years ago.
+And one of our neighbors, a friend of our son’s, took his own life just a few years ago.